 The impact of uncorrected presbyopia on people’s lives has gone largely unreported, but some recent studies revealed that quality of life and productivity gains, following correction, can be substantial.
+The studies were funded and made possible by the Lions Club International Foundation.
 A randomised control trial conducted among tea plantation workers in India found a significant increase in productivity following spectacle provision.4

 Two exploratory studies conducted among clothing factory workers in KwaZulu-Natal province, South Africa, provide some further insight.5,6 Researchers from Brien Holden Vision Institute and African Vision Research Institute, investigated the impact of correction of near vision impairment on workers in several different roles – machinist, cutter, zip sewer, clothing pressers and quality controllers – who all rely heavily on good near vision to adequately perform the tasks associated with their roles.
 Work productivity was defined as the weight of product (in kilograms) passing quality assurance per day.

 Significant increases in production scores were recorded for machinists (6.6%), clothing pressers and quality controllers (5.8%), when they were assessed six months after receiving near spectacle correction.
 There was no significant gain for cutters and zip sowers, although there were only a small number of these in the study (two and one respectively).